conath/FloaticonsScreensaver/README.md

 It was inspired by a visual gag in [MJD's YouTube videos](https://www.youtube.com/c/MichaelMJD) where logos of software fly across the screen very quickly.

-The code is based on [https://www.codeproject.com/articles/4809/how-to-develop-a-screen-saver-in-c](How to develop a screen saver in C#) by Rakesh Rajan (2004).
+The code is based on [How to develop a screen saver in C#](https://www.codeproject.com/articles/4809/how-to-develop-a-screen-saver-in-c) by Rakesh Rajan (2004).

 ## Installation

 ### Supported operating systems

-Windows Vista, 7, 8, 8.1, 10 and 11.
+Windows Vista, 7, 8, 8.1, 10 and 11 (may require installing .NET 3.5).

 ### Supported operating systems (with .NET Framework 2.0 installed)